Let’s face it, filming a wedding can be really stressful.

 And I find that many of the images coming out of my camera are at 24 millimeters.

-It is nice, though, with this prime lens that you get it at 1.4.
+It is excellent with this prime lens that you get at 1.4.

-So you get that beautiful background blur that comes with a prime lens, and I loved it.
+So you get that beautiful background blur with a prime lens, and I loved it.

-Now the bokeh was amazing on this lens.
-Yeah, it actually looked pretty good.
+Now, the bokeh was terrific on this lens.

-It’s a little strong, which we normally get from very sharp lenses, but it was overall very pleasing had no issues with it at all.
+It’s a little strong, which we usually get from very sharp lenses, but it was pleasing overall, and I had no issues with it.

-Now, the value of this lens is okay; I do have to say, as a wedding photographer, what I purchase and invest in a 24-millimeter f 1.4 Absolutely.
+Now, the value of this lens is okay; I have to say, as a wedding photographer, what I purchase and invest in a 24-millimeter f 1.4.

-I shoot like I said a lot at 24 millimeters when I’m shooting the bride getting ready or the groom getting ready, and that F 1.4.
+As I said, I often shoot at 24 millimeters when shooting the bride or groom getting ready, and that F 1.4.

 Those two stops do make a difference to me.

-Yeah, I mean, if you’re shooting in low light, you’re talking about lowering your ISO potentially from like 6400 all the way down to 1600, and that can make a huge impact on your image quality.
+Yeah, I mean, if you’re shooting in low light, you’re talking about lowering your ISO potentially from like 6400 down to 1600, and that can make a significant impact on your image quality.

 Sony 70-200 F2.8: (Best lens for Sony A7sii video)

-I did use it for a commercial shoot, and I use it for a wedding, so I’ve got a pretty good idea of how it works and its performance.
+I used it for a commercial shoot and a wedding, so I’ve got a pretty good idea of how it works and its performance.

-So let’s jump into it, and hopefully, by the end, you’ll have a pretty good idea of what’s something you’re going to want to buy.
+So, let’s jump into it, and hopefully, by the end, you’ll have a pretty good idea of what you’ll want to buy.

-What surprised me, which I learned at the end of a wedding that I was using, is that it’s a cheap mechanical it’s not fly by wire focus.
+What surprised me, which I learned at the end of a wedding I was using, is that it’s a cheap mechanical.
+It’s not fly-by-wire focus.

-Really nice smooth focus ring and is mechanical, so the fly-by-wire lens can be a bit funny to focus manually, whereas this one’s fine.
+The lovely smooth focus ring is mechanical, so the fly-by-wire lens can be a bit funny to focus manually, whereas this one’s fine.

-I noticed that sometimes I had my finger, my thumb over the grip, so when I was focusing on one thing as it overrides it, it wouldn’t autofocus, so I had to remember to move my hand backward more.
+I noticed that sometimes I had my finger and thumb over the grip, so when I was focusing on one thing as it overrides it, it wouldn’t autofocus, so I had to remember to move my hand backward more.

-I thought it was slanted kind of playing out, but it was actually to me just holding the focus ring with my thumb by mistake.
+I thought it was slanted, playing out, but it was actually to me just holding the focus ring with my thumb by mistake.

-The weight-wise size-wise huge no-goes for me, and I already knew that before I bought it, so that’s not a surprise to me.
+Weight-wise and size-wise, it is a huge no-go for me, and I already knew that before I bought it, so that’s not surprising.

 And chances are, if you’re looking at 70 to 200, you already know that fact.

-It’s an amazing lens optically, and I couldn’t see any chromatic aberration at all from the images that I looked at.
+It’s a fantastic optical lens, and I couldn’t see any chromatic aberration in the images I looked at.

-And yeah, sharpness, everything like handles highlights really well, really contrasty, and the colors are stunning image quality, no complaints at all.
+And yeah, sharpness, everything, like handles highlights well, really contrasty, and the colors, are stunning image quality, no complaints.

-I’d give a solid 9 out of 10; you can easily shoot this at 2.8 and not worry about focusing or not being soft wide open; it’s just crazy sharp.
+I’d give it a solid 9 out of 10; you can quickly shoot this at 2.8 and not worry about focusing or not being soft wide open; it’s just crazy sharp.

-I’ll tell you the stabilization, and this thing is better than any other lens that I’ve seen video panning.
+I’ll tell you about the stabilization; this thing is better than any other lens I’ve seen video panning.

-I tried a couple of clips just panning along with video, and the stabilization was just crazy like it looked like it was on a tripod.
+I tried a couple of clips just panning along with the video, and the stabilization was just crazy; it looked like it was on a tripod.

 I can’t think of anything to complain about specific to the lens.